narblaitiin/6sens_rtos_ttn/README.md

 ## Overview
 This application contains example code to allow testing of LoRaWAN Network Application.
 This code also allows to test a physical link from the node to the gateway then from the gateway to TTN.
-The version of Zephyr RTOS used is the version v3.6.0.

 The packets sent have the following characteristics: